 Year 6 Blog

-This year’s team consists of Mrs Browne, Mrs Darrington, Mrs Clark and Mrs Joyce.
+This year’s team consists of Mrs Browne, Miss Smith, Mrs Darrington, Mrs Clark, Mrs Joyce and Mrs Bailey.